Crooks using scams and hacks to steal money through Zelle

 Demanding answers

-The explosion of fraud cases via Zelle is getting the attention of federal lawmakers, including Rep. Gus Bilirakis, who tells Better Call Behnken that more consumer protections are needed.
+The explosion of fraud cases via Zelle is getting the attention of federal lawmakers, including U.S. Rep. Gus Bilirakis, who says more consumer protections are needed.

 “We need more teeth into the law because these scammers, they find a way,” Bilirakis said.